GenApplications/xBilling/README.md

 ## SMTP Services

-Here are some widely used SMTP services that are compatible with GenerateArea:
+Here are some widely used SMTP services that are compatible with xBilling:

 - [Mailgun](https://www.mailgun.com/)
 - [Mailjet](https://mailjet.com/)